AP review: At least 13 auto safety rules are years overdue | Business

 - United States

-As traffic fatalities spike in the COVID-19 pandemic, the federal agency in charge of auto safety is struggling with a growing backlog of safety rules ordered by Congress that are years overdue and estimated to save thousands of lives.
+As traffic fatalities spike in the COVID-19 pandemic, the federal agency in charge of auto safety is struggling with a growing backlog of safety rules ordered by Congress that are years overdue and could save thousands of lives.

 A governors' highway safety group says the United States faces a “car crash epidemic'' at the same time that safety rules languish.